akashkmr27089/BitespeedAssignment/README.md

 }'
 ```

-## To start the program
+## To start the program (docker-env)
 ```
-npm start
+docker-compose up --build
 ```

+## If running in non-docker env
-## Important Note: Please add additional .env file at root for running the program
+### Important Note: Please add additional .env file at root for running the program
 ### Sample .env file

 ```